lane-willis/notes/classes/quotes.md

 * If you want to make public statements, you need to be informed.
 * Part of humility is a willingness to listen, being unoffended by conversation, and caring well in conversation.
 * The greatest tool I have in the discipleship of my children as a dad is my failures.
 Do I own them?
 Do I repent?
 Do I repent in a way that is not blame-shifting or minimizing?
 "I was wrong."
+* If busy seasons keep backing up on one another, don't call it busy seasons, but call it a busy lifestyle.